cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-validation/pre-validation.md

 To set up `TXT` validation:

-1. When you [create a Custom Hostname](/api/operations/custom-hostname-for-a-zone-create-custom-hostname), save the `ownership_verification` information.
+1. When you [create a custom hostname](/api/operations/custom-hostname-for-a-zone-create-custom-hostname), save the `ownership_verification` information.

     ```json
     ---